UBCSailbot/docs/docs/reference/sailing/turning.md

 - At the end of the turn, the boat is pointing _higher_.
 To point higher means to point on an angle closer towards straight into the wind.
-- Throughout the turn, the sails stay on the same side of the boat (port or starboard).
+- Throughout the turn, the sails stay on the same side of the boat.
+In other words, the sails do **not** cross between the starboard and port sides.

 Unlike some of the other turns listed here, heading up can be a large turn or a small course adjustment of just a few degrees.

+The image below shows a boat heading up.
+Notice how the sail stays on the starboard side of the boat.

 ![image](../../assets/images/sailing/head_up.jpg)